Densities on Dedekind domains, completions and Haar measure: Measure and density

+The first one implies that \cite[Proposition 2.2]{ekd} is wrong.
+Since the latter plays a key role in the proof of \cite[Theorem 2.3]{ekd}, one should expect that also this second claim is false, as we will show. \\

-There is no need for a closed subset of $\da$ to have a density equal to its measure, as the following example will show.
+1. {\em There is no need for an open subset of $\da$ to have a density equal to its measure}.
 By Assumption \ref{a:cntb}, we can write $D=\{x_n\}_{n\in\N}$.
 For a given $\varepsilon$ in the open interval $(0,1)$, choose $a\in D$ such that

 and, for every $n\in\N-\{0\}$, let $U_n$ be the coset $x_n+a^n\da$.
 Put $U=\bigcup_nU_n$.
 Then $U$ is an open subset of $\da$ with measure